Is German a Hard Language to Learn? Reveling All Myths & Tips

 Movies and TV shows

-Songs and genre
+Songs and genres

 Podcasts

-A1 ( beginner )
+A1 ( beginner)

 Oh Boy 2012 - simple and easy dialogues